rossop/academic-kickstart/content/home/experience.md

 [[experience]]
-  title = "PhD Student"
-  company = "University of Bristol" company_url = ""
+  title = "Visiting Researcher -  Student Placement" company = "University of Bristol" company_url = ""
   location = "Bristol"
-  date_start = "2017-09-01"
+  date_start = "2016-11-01"
-  date_end = ""
+  date_end = "2017-06-30"
-  description = """Researching data structure and methods to increase CAD design usability by enabling refactoring.
+  description = """Processing of industrial data using Matlab and Java.
+The project aims to write a programme optimizing speed and quality of results using parallel programming, and improving user experience.
 Research project included:

-  * Research
+  * Image Processing
   * Data Analysis
   * Writing